genice-dev/genice-cage/README.md

     Usage:
         % genice CS1 -r 2 2 2 -f cage[12,14-16:maxring=6]
         % genice CRN1 -f cage[3-10:json]
+        % genice CRN1 -f cage[3-10:yaplot]

     It may not work with a small structure.
 (In the example above, the unit cell of CS1 is extended to 2x2x2 so as to avoid detecting cell-spanning wierd cages.)

     Options:
-        Cage sizes to be listed, separated by commas and ranged with hyphens. (default is 3 to 8) maxring=x  Specify the maximum ring size (default=8). json       Output in JSON format.
+        Cage sizes to be listed, separated by commas and ranged with hyphens. (default is 3 to 8) maxring=x  Specify the maximum ring size (default=8). json       Output in [JSON](https://www.json.org/) format.
+        yaplot     Visualize with [Yaplot](https://github.com/vitroid/Yaplot/).
+Cages are drawn in different layers according to the number of faces, and faces are colored according to the number of vertices.

 ## Test in place